GSA-TTS/identity-handbook/_articles/appdev-feature-flags.md

   ```

     - **Pros:**
-      - This helps ensure broad test coverage for your new feature in continuous integratration (CI) builds.
+      - This helps ensure broad test coverage for your new feature in continuous integration (CI) builds.
       - You will want to ensure that a feature flag is enabled in test environments before going live in production, so enabling it early saves a future step.
       - Enabling your new feature by default may cause existing tests to fail where it breaks expectations of how a user proceeds through the application, but this is inevitable and easier to address earlier in the feature development than later.
     - **Cons:**